Comprehensive Review: Elders Inn, Alameda

 Conclusion

 Elders Inn offers assisted living and memory care in Alameda at a lower cost than most area facilities.
-The Garden Neighborhood program and resident feedback make it worth a serious look.
+The Garden Neighborhood memory care program makes it worth a serious look.

-At $3,171/month for assisted living, it costs about $2,284 less than the Alameda average.
-With 52 suites, the facility is large enough to have good programs and services but small enough to feel like a real community.
+At about $3,171 per month for assisted living, Elders Inn is priced below many area facilities.
+With 52 suites, it is large enough to offer varied programs and services but small enough to feel like a real community.

 Schedule a tour and spend time there.
 Watch how staff interact with residents, notice whether people are engaged, and ask questions about care plans and how the facility handles transitions between care levels.
 The right fit depends on your loved one's specific situation.